fmonfasani/iopeer/packages/pieces/community/dittofeed/README.md

-# Dittofeed Piece for ActivePieces
+# Dittofeed Piece for IOPeer

 This piece provides integration with [Dittofeed](https://dittofeed.com/), a customer data platform for user analytics and tracking.